gullerya/object-observer/README.md

 # Loading the Library

-You have 2 ways to load the library: into a 'window' global scope, or a custom scope provided by you
+You have 2 ways to load the library: into a 'window' global scope, or a custom scope provided by you.

 * Simple a reference (script tag) to the object-oserver.js in your HTML:
 ```html